-Fenofibric acid is known to be substantially excreted by the kidney, and the risk of adverse reactions to this frug may be greater in patients with impaired renal function.
+Fenofibric acid is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Fenofibric acid exposure is not influenced by age.
-Since elderly patients have a higher incidence of renal impairment, does election for the elderly should be made on the basis of renal function [2.5] and Clinical Pharmacology (12.3)].
-Elderly patients with normal renal function should require no dose odifications.
-Consider monitoring renal function in elderly patients taking fenofibrate
+Since delarly patients have a higher incidence of renal impairment, dose selection for the elderly should be made on the basis of renal function [see Dosage and Administration (2.5) and Clinical Pharmacology (12.3)].
+Elderly patients with normal renal function should require no dose modifications.
+Consider monitoring renal function in elderly patients taking fenofibrate.